ron-ligsay/ML-Path/src/deep_learning/05_model_architectures.md

 convolutional layers perform feature learning, we then flatten the outputs into a vector and feed it to a fully connected layer for classification

 building a cnn in keras

+ResNet50 (50 layers) model that performs will in imagenet dataset, that can classify images into 1000 categories